 Gospel music falls under the Christian music umbrella, but it doesn’t do so lightly or quietly.
 It seems that gospel singers have something even more powerful to rejoice over.
-Here are some of the most famous gospel singers that have ever graced the music industry.
+Here are 28 of the most greatest and most famous gospel singers of all time that have ever graced the music industry.
 Let’s start!

 1. Mahalia Jackson